stevencombs/retrocombs.github.io/_drafts/2020-11-15-plus4-chapter6-beginning-basic.md

 ```
 **💾 On Disk:** `06 MARX BROTHERS`

-> **TIP:** This example has the READ command collect charachter data using string variables `X$`.
+> **TIP:** This example has the READ command collect character data using string variables in the format `X$`.
 If you want to collect numeric data, use a numeric data variable such as `X`.

 The output for this code is: